 Figure 2.
 Annual length frequency distributions of D. mawsoni caught in Subarea 48.2.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are indicated.
-Note: length frequency distributions are only shown where more than 150 fish were measured.
+Note: length frequency distributions are only shown where more than 150 fish were measured in a given season.

-4.3.
+4.4.
 Tagging

-To date in this area, 1359 D. mawsoni have been tagged and released (17 have been recaptured, 15 of which were released in this area; Table 4), and, 88 D. eleginoides have been tagged and released (0 have been recaptured).
+To date in this area, 1359 D. mawsoni have been tagged and released (17 have been recaptured, 15 of which were released in this area; Table 5), and, 88 D. eleginoides have been tagged and released (0 have been recaptured).